bbauska/cellardoor/more.md

 |Trie|Prim's Algorithm|| Inode
 |Suffix Tree| Divide & Conqure and DP| | |

-#### But Vicky, I would be applying for position specific internship.
+#### But Brian, I would be applying for position specific internship.
 Where is my list?

 Here you go!